Connor Anthony Canlas Sr.

-Lieutenant General Connor Anthony David Canlas Sr. is a Filipino Air Force General who currently serves as the 38th and incumbent Commanding General of the Philippine Air Force since 8 December 2021.
+Lieutenant General Connor Anthony David Canlas Sr. is a Filipino retired Air Force General who served as the 38th Commanding General of the Philippine Air Force from 8 December 2021 to 20 December 2022.
 Prior to his appointment as the head of Philippine Air Force, Canlas served as the Vice Commander of the Philippine Air Force and served as commander of the Air Defense Command and the Air Force Reserve Command.